unbounce/actions-deploy/docs/workflows.md

 1. Find the release version (the short commit sha)
 1. Comment `/deploy <environment> <version>` (eg. `/deploy staging abc1234`)
      - This will run the `deploy` and `verify` commands for the provided environment and release version
+     - Omitting the environment will default to the pre-production environment
+     - Omitting the version will default to the latest release version for the pull request

+## Rerun Verify Command

+If running the `verify` command fails while running `/qa`, or if you need to run it again for some other reason you can:

+1. Find the pull request that contains the version of the `verify` command that you would like to run.
+1. Comment `/verify` `/verify <environment>` (eg. `/verify production`)
+     - This will run the `verify` command for the environment specified (or default to the pre-production environment)